 Hisoka looked away.
 "Which explains why he would view Tsuzuki as a traitor.
 Even if Tsuzuki didn't use the power he has, he would still have the potential to be a threat to King Enma's authority."

-"No one knows that," said the other, "except myself and Enma, and now you, Kurosaki.
+"No one knows that," said the Count, "except myself and Enma, and now you, Kurosaki.
 And I beg you not to tell him.
 If you love Tsuzuki half as much as I do, then you know what that knowledge would do to him.
 You know how much it would hurt him."

 "Even Enma doesn't know the whole truth," the Count continued.
 "He knows what Tsuzuki is, but that is where even his omniscience ends.
 I alone know the identity of Tsuzuki's father, and that I will not tell you.
 I am taking a risk saying even that much.
-That secret is my burden to bear for as long as I am confined to this place, even should my sentence be for eternity.
+That secret is my burden to bear for as long as I am confined to this place, though my sentence be for eternity.
 What is eternity to an immortal anyway?
 Or death, for that matter, but an end that cannot come soon enough?"

 "Because no one else has been able to reach Tsuzuki through his darkness in all this time but you, Kurosaki," the Count said, turning to face him.
-"That child . . . so giving to others, but he's impenetrable when anyone tries to help him.
+"That child . . . so giving to others, but impenetrable when anyone tries to help him.
 You alone could save him from himself, from Muraki.
 You know that already, don't you?"

 "Tatsumi has told me the same thing."